openmobilityfoundation/mds-core/README.md

 ```

 #### In-Cluster Development
-Due to the nature of MDS-Core being a highly portable Typescript project that compiles down into minified javascript for its images, rapidly development in-cluster can be quite challenging.
-MDS-Core utilizes [Okteto](https://okteto.com) to enable developers to actively develop their code in-cluster.
+Due to the nature of `mds-core` being a highly portable Typescript project that compiles down into minified javascript for its images, rapidly development in-cluster can be quite challenging. `mds-core` utilizes [Okteto](https://okteto.com) to enable developers to actively develop their code in-cluster.

 After following the above steps to set up a local MDS cluster, you can override an existing service's deployment with these steps.
 1. Update `mds-core/okteto.yml`'s `name` field to be set to the service you wish to replace (e.g. `mds-agency`)